Billy Liar (film): Plot

-Billy also finds himself attracted to his former girlfriend Liz (Julie Christie), who has just returned to town from Doncaster.
+Billy also finds himself attracted to his former girlfriend Liz, who has just returned to town from Doncaster.
 Liz is a free spirit who, unlike anyone else in town, understands and accepts Billy's imagination.
 However, she has more courage and confidence than Billy, as shown by her willingness to leave her home town and enjoy new and different experiences.
 Under pressure, Billy ends up making dates with both Barbara and Rita to meet each one on the same night at the same local ballroom.
 There, the two girls discover the double engagement and begin fighting with each other.
 All of Billy's lies seem to catch up with him as it's announced publicly that he is moving to London to work with Danny Boon, and Billy's friend scolds him for lying to his mother.

 Distraught, Billy encounters Liz outside and shares a romantic interlude with her, during which he shares his fantasies about Ambrosia.
 He proposes marriage to her and she accepts.
 She urges him to accompany her to London that evening, and he goes home to pack his bags, only to find his grandmother has fallen ill and been taken to hospital.
 Billy gets into an argument with his father, who has found out about Billy's problems at work and trashed Billy's room.
 Billy joins his mother at the hospital just in time to learn his grandmother has died.
 He then continues to the station to meet Liz, and the couple board the train, but at the last minute Billy disembarks with the excuse of buying some milk to drink on the journey.
 He delays returning to the train, and by the time he gets back it is pulling out, with an understanding Liz at the window and his suitcase left behind on the platform.
 Alone, Billy walks the dark deserted road back to his home, imagining himself leading the marching army of Ambrosia.
 Billy enters the house closing the door behind him.
-As the main floor lights can be seen turned off and as Billy's bedroom lights upstairs can be seen turned on, the camera pans away from the house as the national anthem of Ambrosia starts playing.
+As the main floor lights can be seen turned off and as Billy's bedroom lights upstairs can be seen turned on, the camera pulls away from the house as the national anthem of Ambrosia starts playing.